request-interop/interface/README.md

 - Notes:

+    - **The `array-key` type allows for `int` keys.** Typically these keys are strings, but because of PHP's type-conversion rules for array keys, a string `'123'` array key will become an integer `123`.
+Such keys are unusual in some situations (e.g. as header or cookie names) but are valid nonetheless.

     - **The `request_query_array` type allows only `string`, while `request_body_array` allows any `scalar`.** The `request_query_array` values correspond to `$_GET`, which is composed only of strings.